-Channel Target Communication activities General commu audience Web-site General public A ModuLase website will be created at M2 that will communicate up-to- date information relating to the project during and after the project.
+Channel Target Communication activities audience General commu eneral communication activities Web-site General public A ModuLase website will be created at M2 that will communicate up-to- date information relating to the project during and after the project.
 Both a public and confidential area will be available.
 The website will be promoted as a useful tool for the partners to promote their involvement in ModuLase and it will be linked to partners' website and vice versa.
 General marketing activities General public Project flyers and banners, which will describe the objectives of the project, will be made available.
 A press release will be produces at the end of the project.
 Regular press releases will be send to suitable media channels during the project at important stages of success worth disseminating.
-Will be produced and made publically available via conduits, e.g. Video General public YouTube Active communi Publications End-users, experts and researchers in manufacturing processes and laser sectors Authorship of papers in peer reviewed journals and trade magazines, promoting the scientific and technical results of the ModuLase project inclusive of: Optics and Lasers in Engineering, Laser Systems, Laser Technik Journal etc. Materials and Design, Eureka etc. Welding and Cutting Other trade journals Conferences, Events and Trade fairs End-users, experts and researchers in laser-based manufacturing community Presentation posters/exhibition stands at major international academic conferences for the presentation of the project results and prototype demonstration to potential partners and end users.
+Video General public Will be produced and made publically available via conduits, e.g. YouTube Active communi ication activities Publications End-users, experts and researchers in manufacturing processes and laser sectors Authorship of papers in peer reviewed journals and trade magazines, promoting the scientific and technical results of the ModuLase project inclusive of: Optics and Lasers in Engineering, Laser Systems, Laser Technik Journal etc. Materials and Design, Eureka etc. Welding and Cutting Other trade journals Conferences, Events and Trade fairs End-users, experts and researchers in laser-based manufacturing community Presentation posters/exhibition stands at major international academic conferences for the presentation of the project results and prototype demonstration to potential partners and end users.
 International academic conferences to include: The Industrial Laser Applications Symposium (ILAS) Lasers in Manufacturing (LiM), June 2017 International Congress on Laser Advanced Materials Processing (LAMP), annually International Institute of Welding Conference, 2017 and 2018 Workshops and seminars End-users Research results will be promoted by the organisation workshops, seminars and other dissemination events during which they will present the results of ModuLase Demonstration day End-users (e.g. OEM & manufacturing partners) OEM and manufacturing partners and relevant sector representatives will be invited to the demonstration day event, as part of WP7.
 ModuLase results will be presented and discussed with industrial experts.
-Interactions with related projects and initiatives General public Research projects funded by the EC under previous framework programmes that can provide useful input for the technological background of ModuLase.
-Most of the consortium members are currently involved in several EU or national funded projects and the existing liaisons will be used for dissemination.
-Training End-users, experts and students (looking at engaging with the Future Workforce) Training activities as a part of an educational programme defining objectives, target audiences, training needs and skills.
-Undertaken as lectures at consortium meetings and distributed to the collaborating partners.
-Also, the organisation of training workshops (internal and external) will allow a wider dissemination of the project results as well as ensure the exploitation of the results after the end of the project.
-Course material End-user, experts, training schools and Universities Course material resulting from the project will be gathered and used to be delivered in advanced university courses or vocational education and training (VET) courses, in the form of web-based demos, as well as courses for companies.